aiida-vasp/aiida-vasp/docs/source/tutorials/fcc_si_step3.rst

 #.
 Change the ``options`` and ``code_string`` as you did in :ref:`previously<tutorial_fcc_si_step1>`.

-   .. warning:: Make sure you have activated your `AiiDA`_ virtual environment and
-      that the `AiiDA`_ daemon is running before continuing.

 #.
 Now we need to make sure the daemon can pick up the workchain.
 We can do this by
    making sure the daemon sees the directory where ``eos.py`` and ``run_fcc_si_workchain.py`` is located.
 The simplest approach is to add the following, to your virtual environment ``activate``